DBMaestroDev/CAReleaseAutomationIntegration/README.md

 Troubleshooting
 ---------------

-* If you get Timeout from extension
+* If you get Timeout from the extension
 	- please check the timeout on the Release Automation
 	- you can go to settings and uncheck Pause in failure, but please note that it will continue also on real failures